emqx/emqx-docs/en_US/data-integration/data-bridge-pgsql.md

    :::

-4. Click the + **Add Action** button to define an action that will be triggered by the rule.
+4. Click the + **Add Action** button to define an action to be triggered by the rule.
 With this action, EMQX sends the data processed by the rule to PostgreSQL.

 5. Select PostgreSQL from the **Type of Action** drop-down, leave the **Action** drop-down at the default `Create Action` option, or you can select a previously created PostgreSQL action from the Action drop-down box.
 This example will create a brand new Sink and add it to the rule.